dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 }
 ```

-Note that if an **activate** command is sent for an account that exists, or one of the other commands are sent for an account that does not exist,
+Note that if an Activate Command is sent for an Account that exists, or one of the other Commands are sent for an Account that does not exist,
-the account is incompatible state.
+the Account is incompatible state.

-Following is a non-normative response to an unsuccessful **activate** for an existing account in the **active** state:
+Following is a non-normative response to an unsuccessful Activate Command for an existing Account in the **active** state:

 ```json
 {